 It can be difficult to believe that a drunk driver could escape liability for damages caused by a DUI accident.
 However, that happens too.
 Victims are denied the compensation they deserve for the injuries, damages, and losses caused by an intoxicated driver.

 The Oklahoma City drunk driving accident attorneys of the McGuire Law Firm fight for the rights of victims and their families.
 If a drunk driver caused your injury, let our legal team fight for your right to fair compensation for your injuries.
-Contact our law firm today for a free consultation with an Oklahoma DUI accident lawyer.
+Contact our law firm today for a free consultation with an Oklahoma City car accident lawyer.

 How Often Do Drunk Driving Accidents Occur in Oklahoma?